Falling victim to a scam can be devastating, both financially and emotionally.

 What you can do: Never agree to pay a supposed fine over the phone, as government and law enforcement agencies will not notify you about unpaid fines or outstanding police warrants by calling or texting you.
 If you receive a suspicious text message, you can report it by forwarding the message to 7726, and suspicious telephone/mobile calls can be reported to Action Fraud via actionfraud.police.uk/report-phishing.

-Ticket fraud involves scammers advertising tickets to popular events such as concerts and plays, but once you’ve paid for the tickets, they never materialise and the scammer blocks you from making further contact.
+Ticket fraud involves scammers advertising tickets to popular events such as concerts and plays, often on social media.
+Once you’ve paid for the tickets, they never materialise and the scammer blocks you from making further contact.

 What can you do: